gesteves/gesteves/README.md

 [tv]: https://www.theverge.com/
 [v50]: https://www.theverge.com/a/the-verge-50/

-Before that, I worked as a front-end engineer at [Piictu][piictu] and [DailyMe][dm], and as an independent web developer for over a decade, with a brief, strange stint in the Venezuelan oil industry during that time.
+Before that, I worked as a front-end engineer at [Piictu][piictu] and [DailyMe][dm], and as an independent web developer for over a decade.

 [piictu]: https://www.crunchbase.com/organization/piictu
 [dm]: https://www.crunchbase.com/organization/dailyme